 Removal And Reconnection Of Hardware

-Now reconnect all the hardware devices properly.
+Now reconnect all the hardware devices back properly.
 Doing this helps to see whether the BIOS was not able to detect the boot hardware due to a loose connection which caused it to display the error message.

 If this solution doesn’t work, well, just proceed to the next one below.